-A zesty, peppery orzo arugula salad topped with sweet and tangy cranberries, sun-dried red peppers and a homemade lemon basil vinaigrette.
+This zesty, peppery orzo arugula salad is topped with sweet and tangy cranberries, sun-dried red peppers and a homemade lemon basil vinaigrette.

-Inspired by one of our favorite pizza places in SLC (yes, we do order salad on occasion… I know my husband will be rolling his eyes when he reads this), this dish is easy to make yet so impressive looking.
+Inspired by one of our favorite pizza places in SLC, this dish is easy to make yet so impressive looking.
 It’d be perfect for dinner club, a busy weeknight meal, or as a holiday side.

 The original, authentic recipe includes pine nuts, not almonds.
-Pine nuts can be pretty expensive AND my husband may or may not be allergic to them.
-We’d rather not test that one again.
+Pine nuts can be pretty expensive, so we opt for almonds.
 It also called for a scoop of ricotta which is probably a lot easier to find in most grocery stores, however, if you can find burrata I highly recommend grabbing some!

 For the orzo: